Global homotopy theory via partially lax limits: infty -categories of equivariant prespectra

 for $A$ a non-equivariant space.
-Let us finally show that the pushout-product axiom holds.
+Let us next show that the pushout-product axiom holds.
 As explained in the proof of Proposition~\ref{prop-level-sym-mon}, it suffices to check that the pushout product $f \square g$ is an (acyclic) cofibration if $f$ and $g$ belong to the set of generating (acyclic) cofibrations.
 In any case we have $f=\Li_{G,V}f'$ and $g=\I_{H,W}g'$.
 But then $f \square g=\Li_{G\times H, V\oplus W}f'\square g'$ by Equation~(\ref{tensor-product-semifree}).
 Since $G\Top$ is a symmetric monoidal model category, it suffices to check that the functor $\I_{G\times H, V\oplus W}$ is left Quillen.
 This is clear since $\mathrm{ev}_{G\times H, V\oplus W}$ is right Quillen by definition of the faithful level model structure.
 The pushout-product axiom then follows.
-Finally, the unit axiom holds since the unit object $*=\I_{e,0}$ is cofibrant and the model structure is topological by~\cite{Schwede18}*{Proposition B.5}. \end{proof}
+Finally, the unit axiom holds since the unit object $*=\I_{e,0}$ is cofibrant and the model structure is topological by~\cite{Schwede18}*{Proposition B.5}. \end{proof} As before we obtain an induced model structured on pointed objects.